YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 abondoning and fuel transfer happen simultaneously and take no time.
 The final action is `Forward(5)` meaning the singleton fleet would fly forward for 5 units of distance.
-The last state is `(7, [0])`:  there is one aircraft remaining in the fleet; it is 7 units of distance away from the airbase and it has no fuel --- but its ok, we get the range of the two-aircraft fleet which is 7 units of distance.
+The last state is `(7, [0])`:  there is one aircraft remaining in the fleet; it is 7 units of distance away from the airbase and it has no fuel.
+We have given an example of computing the final state given an initial state and a list of actions.
+It is interesting to note that  the range (or maximum reach) of the two-aircraft fleet (each aircraft has an abstract capacity of 5 units) is 7 units.

 ### Fleet state transition rules